Nyhna/KARPIT-SCRAPPING-BOT/README.md

 <p align="center"><a href="https://t.me/Nyhna"><img src="https://telegra.ph/file/fa4b46eb6f47fbef47b64.jpg" width="400"></a></p>

-> ⭐️ Thanks to everyone for using THIS OP KARPIT SPAM BOT, That is the greatest pleasure we have !
+> ⭐️ Thanks to everyone for using THIS OP KARPIT SCRAPPING BOT, That is the greatest pleasure we have !

 <details>
 <summary><b>ꜰᴇᴀᴛᴜʀᴇꜱ</b></summary>